 performed data analysis using a range of software.

-Vibrational spectroscopy (MCRC, 6 lectures, central workshop and assessed workshop)
+Vibrational spectroscopy (MCRC, 6 lectures, central workshop)

 Excited states and photochemistry (JNM, 6 lectures, college tutorial)